-DUMP: Change Tapes: Mount tape #2 Message from the dump program to all operators at 11:33 ...
+DUMP: Change Tapes: Mount tape #2

+Message from the dump program to all operators at 11:33 ...

 CHANGE TAPES!

 DUMP: NEEDS ATTENTION: New tape mounted and ready?: ("yes" or "no")

-now be used with all sorts of backup media.
+Do not be put off by dump asking for tapes instead of floppy discs. dump can now be used with all sorts of backup media.
 The term 'tape' just refers to any moveable magnetic media, such as a floppy disc.

 Remove the first backup disc and label it as disc 1 of the set (ie monthly-01/1).
-Insert a new formatted disc (labelled monthly-01/2) and type yes followed by \rightarrow .
+Insert a new formatted disc (labelled monthly-01/2) and type yes followed by \Box .
 The backup proceeds until the disc is full when you will again be prompted to insert a fresh disc.